-Guests that prefer to have a little more space can book an Airbnb.
-Lugano has a selection of apartments and B&Bs to select from, and if you’d rather go camping, Lugano offers the ideal location and climate to do just that.
+Guests that prefer to have a little more space can book an apartment or Airbnb.
+Lugano has a selection of apartments and B&Bs to choose from, and if you’d rather go camping, Lugano offers the ideal location and climate to do just that.

 From June to August, you can expect relatively sunny mornings, the temperature is usually quite pleasant – warm to hot, with a slight breeze blowing in from the lake.
 The afternoon/evening sometimes brings a thunderstorm along with it.